Section 42 Notice

 What and Why?

-Foundation Surveyors have many years’ experience of leasehold matters including providing lease valuations and assisting with lease extensions.
+Foundation Surveyors have many years’ experience in leasehold matters including providing lease valuations and assisting with lease extensions.
 Whether you’re a tenant/leaseholder wishing to apply for a leasehold extension, a landlord/freeholder looking for help with a formal or informal counter-offer, or a group of leaseholders needing advice with collective enfranchisement, our team of surveyors can guide you through all the steps.

 Also known as the Initial Notice, the Section 42 Notice is a critical element of the lease extension process.
 Once a valuation figure has been established, your solicitor will serve Notice on the freeholder or his management company.